Internet censorship in China: Unintended methods

 It was common in the past to use Google's cache feature to view blocked websites.
 However, this feature of Google seems to be under some level of blocking, as access is now erratic and does not work for blocked websites.
 Currently, the block is mostly circumvented by using proxy servers outside the firewall and is not difficult to carry out for those determined to do so.

 The mobile Opera Mini browser uses a proxy-based approach employing encryption and compression to speed up downloads.
 This has the side effect of allowing it to circumvent several approaches to Internet censorship.
 In 2009 this led the government of China to ban all but a special Chinese version of the browser.

 Using an analogy to bypass keyword filters

 As the Great Firewall of China gets more sophisticated, users are getting increasingly creative in the ways they elude the censorship, such as by using analogies to discuss topics.
 Furthermore, users are becoming increasingly open in their mockery of them by actively using homophones to avoid censorship.
 Deleted sites have "been harmonized", indicating CCP general secretary Hu Jintao's Internet censorship lies under the larger idea of creating a "Socialist Harmonious Society".
-For example, censors are referred to as "river crabs", because in Chinese that phrase forms a homophone for "harmony".
+For example, censors are referred to as "river crabs" (河蟹), because in Chinese that phrase forms a homophone for "harmony" (和谐).